prajwalnayak7/mcp-server-redis/README.md

+## Usage

-The codebase structure is as follows:
+The structure is as follows:
 ```
 mcp-server-redis/
 ├── src/